Scille/parsec-cloud/docs/HOSTING.md

 Random value used to make unpredictable the password algorithm configuration returned for non-existing accounts.

-By default a random value will be generated at each startup, however setting a value once and for all offers better protection against attackers trying to determine if a given email has an account.
+It is recommended to set this value once and for all, since changing it (or setting a different one for different server instances) lowers the protection against attackers trying to determine if a given email has an account.

-A typical way to generate a good seed is to use:
+A typical way to generate a good value is to use:

 ```shell
 openssl rand -hex 32